 13. Devcenter Square

 AI Saturdays (AKA AI6) is a global community aimed making artificial intelligence education accessible to anyone.
 As such, it is open to both developers and tech enthusiasts who want to "kickass in AI".

 Tejumade Afonja and Azeez Oluwafemi organized and first 16-week cycle of AI6 in Lagos in 2018.
 And since then, AI Saturdays Lagos has birthed chapters in Abuja, Abeokuta and Ibadan.
 Join the community to be a part of the next cohort.

 It is only appropriate that one of the applications used by designers has a community.
 Figma Africa is a community for professional and nascent designers to connect, network and grow their design skills.
 Figma Africa Nigeria, launched last year, convened 300 participants.
 Join the community to improve your design skill.

 There is also an online Adobe XD community.

-This close-knit community of "smart people wey sabi design" in Ibadan.
+This is a close-knit community of "smart people wey sabi [who understands how to] design" in Ibadan.
 CTRL+G: Ibadan Design Meet convenes designers to geek about visual and UI/UX design and everything in-between.

 18. Interaction Design Foundation

 Interaction Design Foundation (IDF) is a nonprofit initiative providing top-quality, online design courses.
-Through its 469 local community across the world, three are present in Nigeria: Lagos, Abuja and Port Harcourt.
+Out of its 469 local community across the world, three are present in Nigeria: Lagos, Abuja and Port Harcourt.
 IDF communities provide an opportunity for designers to network and share knowledge.

 19. Dribbble Meetups: Lagos Meet